 Kali Linux is a Debian-derived security auditing Linux distribution designed for digital forensics and penetration testing.
 It is maintained and funded by Offensive Security Ltd. Kali Linux comes pre-installed with numerous penetration-testing programs, including nmap (a port scanner), Wireshark (a packet analyzer), John the Ripper (a password cracker), Aircrack-ng (suite for penetration-testing wireless LANs), Burp suite and OWASP ZAP (security scanners).
 Recently support for TFT touchscreens was added.

-If you want to try you hand at installing Kali on the Raspberry Pi you can download it from their downloads page or if you’re feeling more technically minded check out the documentation.
+If you want to try you hand at installing Kali on the Raspberry Pi you can download it from their downloads page.

 Raspbmc is based on the award winning free and open source software media player and entertainment hub formally known as XBMC (now Kodi).
 It is based on the Debian Linux distribution.
 It features a 10-foot user interface for use with televisions and remote controls and you can use Raspbmc to play and view most videos, music, podcasts, and other digital media files from local and network storage media and the internet.